 Once you have the problem located, the fix only takes a few minutes to implement, with the most complex one usually being the replacement of the head unit.

 If you want to use a quality multimeter for your car, click the above link and check the latest price on Amazon.

 Here’s how you will find the problem with your radio and the easiest and fastest way you can fix it!

-Why my radio resets when I start the car?
+Why is My Car Stereo Rebooting when I start the car?

-There are five reasons that a car stereo system resets, each of them caused by the same thing, a loss of power to the stereo system.
+There are five reasons that a car stereo system keeps resetting, each of them caused by the same thing, a loss of power to the stereo system.
 Car stereos are not built with batteries to compensate for power loss, as the car should always have some current flowing through it.